You can use the Search Bar to filter your Client List to display only the client or clients you need to work with.

 When to Use the Search Bar

 The Search Bar is best utilized to pinpoint an individual client; for identifying clients by Tax Type, for example, there is a better tool for the job: the Client Filter option.
-The Search Bar can help you quickly bring up a client in a long Client List just by typing the name.
+The Search Bar can help you quickly bring up a client in a long client list by typing the name.

 For a step-by-step procedure for completing a search, see Filter Your Client List with the Search Bar.